You can’t grow a business with broke customers

 How to build the RIGHT audience

-Being business owners, we've really understood how key it is to reach the right people.
+As business owners, we’ve understood how key it is to reach the right people.

 We’ve been there, making every mistake we just talked about.